derpayatz/mayriam-dar/_pages/what-we-do.md

 Munira delivers supplies herself in order to ensure that they are going directly to the people and children living in the camps, who need them so desperately.

+## Domestic Violence Support

+The Maryiam Dar Association has recognized a critical need to educate refugee families and especially women regarding their rights and resources if they are experiencing domestic violence.
+Many refugee women live in isolated family situations and feel completely dependent on an abusive partner for their and their children’s survival.
+Others have experienced rape and violence from their immigration sponsors.
+Even with education and connections to domestic violence hotlines and shelters, many women are afraid to leave.
+There is a fear of what will happen to them at a shelter, with little to no interpretation available and many people with significantly different cultural norms and traditions.

+With few resources for housing, Munira has opened her own doors to many of these women and worked with them to understand the shelter systems, overcome their fear and gain support.
+In addition to taking in local women experiencing domestic violence, volunteers have personally transported women at their own expense across state lines to get them into Munira’s home and to help them access shelter services.
+This system is unsustainable, and can result in confrontations between Munira and abusers at her home.
+Munira is currently looking to create a safe space dedicated to these women and the work of the Maryiam Dar Association.

 ## Interpretation and “Emergency Hotline” Program

 The Maryiam Dar Association is known across the Darfurian and Arabic-speaking refugee